 A course of study involves class attendance, homework assignments, quizzes, tests, and other instructional activities.
-In many instances it also involves the taking of a State exam at the end of the course.
-When deciding whether a student who is enrolled in a course of study has satisfactorily completed the course and is entitled to credit for such course, the teacher should evaluate the student's performance on all these activities.
-In accordance with Section 100.5(a)(5)(v) of the Regulations of the Commissioner of Education (http://www.p12.nysed.gov/part100/home.html), passing the Regents Exam in a subject shall not be construed as having earned a unit of credit in that subject unless the student also passes the course as offered in a registered high school or meets the requirements for credit by exam.
+In many instances, it also involves the taking of a State examination at the end of the course.
+When deciding whether a student who is enrolled in a course of study has satisfactorily completed the course and is entitled to credit for said course, the teacher should evaluate the student's performance on all of these activities.
+In accordance with Section 100.5(a)(5)(v) of the Regulations of the Commissioner of Education, passing the Regents Examination in a subject shall not be construed as having earned a unit of credit in that subject unless the student also passes the course as offered in a registered high school or meets the requirements for credit by examination.
 (See section below, Students Not Enrolled in Courses of Study.)